Frumple/statblock5e-creator/README.md

 ### Damage Expressions: dmg[...]

-For damage rolls, you can use damage expressions to automatically calculate the average damage.
-Damage expressions begin with the word **`dmg`** before the square brackets, and the **first operand within the square brackets must be a dice operand (`d8`, `2d6`, etc.).** Subsequent operands can be variables or integers that are added or subtracted from the dice result.
+Damage expressions calculate the average damage for a given damage roll.
+They begin with the prefix **`dmg`** before the square brackets, and the **first operand must be a special dice operand (`d8`, `2d6`, etc.).** Subsequent operands can then be added or subtracted from the dice operand.

 ##### Example